FACTBOX-Soccer-Everton striker Wayne Rooney

-LONDON, July 10 Manchester United have signed Belgium striker Romelu Lukaku from Everton on a five-year contract, the Premier League club said on Monday.

-LONDON, July 9 Factbox on former England captain Wayne Rooney who rejoined his boyhood club Everton on a two-year contract from their Premier League rivals Manchester United on Sunday.
+LONDON, July 9 (Reuters) - Factbox on former England captain Wayne Rooney who rejoined his boyhood club Everton on a two-year contract from their Premier League rivals Manchester United on Sunday.

 - Born on Oct.
 24, 1985 in Croxteth, Liverpool to Jeanette Marie and Thomas Wayne Rooney.